 You can let yourself take a break from standing up while you let them explore toys, but remember that it’s still best with your guidance and supervision.

 Experiment activities are fun and highly educational too, let them get their hands dirty while they create their lava volcanoes, or create their own inventions.
 Experiments let their imagination run wild and it’s a great practice to boost their creativity and critical thinking too.

 3.)
 Let them see and feel that you are approachable

-Have you had any terror teacher experience when you were still in school?
+Have you had any terror teacher experiences when you were still in school?
 Well, I surely did.
 And it was not pleasant in any way.

 Letting your students know that they can approach you not only inside the classroom but also outside, will make them feel comfortable talking to you and sharing ideas with you—and that’s what we want inside the classroom right?

-It’s not a one-way conversation, it’s a two-way traffic where open communication is a must.
-To make teaching and learning fun inside the classroom, you have to let your students have their own voice and you also have to listen to them.
+It’s not a one-way conversation, it should be two-way traffic where open communication is a must.
+To make teaching and learning fun inside the classroom, you have to let your students have their own voices and you also have to listen to them.

 This way, both your ideas and your students will have a perfect synergy to create a positive atmosphere for learning.
 Letting them know that you trust them, and they trust you is the ultimate way to make learning and teaching most enjoyable.

 4.)
 Let your students take a break and don’t forget about yourself too!